dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 {% section %}

 ## Summary
 This tutorial introduced the components that make up the core of every Dojo application.
-While there are many other components that are optional, the main HTML document, projector, widgets and, hopefully, tests are present in all of them.
+While there are many other components that are optional, the main HTML document, renderer, widgets and, hopefully, tests are present in all of them.

 If you would like, you can open the completed demo application on [codesandbox.io](https://codesandbox.io/s/github/dojo/dojo.io/tree/master/site/source/tutorials/002_creating_an_application/demo/finished/biz-e-corp) or alternatively [download](../assets/002_creating_an_application-finished.zip) the project.